-www.ucps.k12.nc.us UCPS PROGRAM OF STUDIES 2016 - 2017 Aerospace Engineering Applications- Honors (4) S (AVA) Clean Energy Applications - Honors (4) S (CEA) Maximum Enrollment: 20 Maximum Enrollment: 20 Prerequisite: Clean Energy Systems Prerequisite: Aerospace Advanced Technology This course builds on the foundation of Clean Energy Systems In this project-based learning course students will learn about systems such as flight control, remote-control vehicles and the virtual world.
+Aerospace Engineering Applications - Honors (4) S (AVA)

+Prerequisite: Aerospace Advanced Technology

+In this project-based learning course students will learn about systems such as flight control, remote-control vehicles and the virtual world.
 Students will learn to fly using flight simulators.
 They will work collaboratively to propose a shift from a VOR navigation system to a GPS system and determine the cost savings.
-In addition, students will develop rotor blades for helicopters and design and program an unmanned flying vehicle. and introduces nuclear power, steam generation, fuel cells, geothermal power, water power, AC/DC power generation, heat transfer and the laws of thermodynamics.
-In addition, students now use chemical and thermal energy principles to create, store and use energy efficiently to power a variety of mechanical and electrical devices.
-Students will engage in a variety of hands-on design projects to demonstrate principles using advanced technology hardware and software.
-Aerospace Technology Fundamentals - Honors (4) S Clean Energy Strategies - Honors (4) S (CEA) (AVA) Maximum Enrollment: 20 Maximum Enrollment: 20 Prerequisite: Clean Energy Applications This project-based learning course engages students who are curious about aviation and aerospace careers.
+In addition, students will develop rotor blades for helicopters and design and program an unmanned flying vehicle.

+Aerospace Technology Fundamentals - Honors (4) S (AVA)

+This project-based learning course engages students who are curious about aviation and aerospace careers.
 This course will introduce students to an engineering design process, tools to collect and analyze data, the science of aviation, materials and structures, and safety.
 Students will participate in real-world experiences such as designing, building and test a pilot seat, kite, straw rocket and launcher, motor-powered rocket and a model glider.

-Students in this course utilize applicable skills from the foundational courses to tackle challenges associated with the implementation of clean energy technology.
-The hands-on projects encountered during this course will require students to address specific issues related to providing portable power in any situation, developing new energy storage systems, increasing the efficiency of the modern home, and designing more energy efficient buildings and homes.
-Avionics I - Honors (4) S (AVA) Clean Energy Systems - Honors (4) S (CEA) Maximum Enrollment: 24 Maximum Enrollment: 20 The avionics program will be offer electronics labs, aircraft visits and projects.
+Avionics I - Honors (4) S (AVA)

+The avionics program will be offer electronics labs, aircraft visits and projects.
 State-of-the-art electronics training equipment will be utilized for this program.
 Avionics systems are an integral part of aircraft design and have vastly increased aircraft capability.
 This first course will introduce students to the fundamental of aviation maintenance, technical communications skills, basic aircraft wiring, basic and advanced DC circuits and power systems.

-This course exposes students to three sources of renewable energy: wind, solar and biofuels.
-Working with solar, thermal, chemical and mechanical sources of clean energy teaches students how to apply physics, geography, chemistry, biology, geometry, algebra and engineering fundamentals.
-Students learn the most efficient and appropriate use of energy production as they explore the relevant relationships among work, power and energy.
-Students will engage in a wide variety of hands-on projects and lab activities that both test their knowledge and illustrate the interrelationships Avionics II - Honors (4) S (AVA) between the various forms of clean energy.
-Maximum Enrollment: 24 Prerequisite: Avionics I Engineering Technology I (3) S (ETech) This course builds on the skills learned in the first course.
-Engineering Technology I - Honors (4) S Students will learn basic and advanced AC circuitry, components, aircraft AC power systems, and aircraft Maximum Enrollment: 20 drawings.
-Prerequisite: Recommended Introduction to Trade and Industrial Education
+Avionics II - Honors (4) S (AVA)

+Prerequisite: Avionics I

+This course builds on the skills learned in the first course.
+Students will learn basic and advanced AC circuitry, components, aircraft AC power systems, and aircraft drawings.

+Avionics III - Honors (4) S (AVA)

+Prerequisite: Avionics II

+This course builds on the skills learned in the first two courses.
+Students will learn about solid-state devices including setting up, operating power supplies, oscilloscopes and function generators for solid-state devices.
+They will also learn about various analog circuits including using test equipment to measure and analyze.

+Avionics IV - Honors (4) S (AVA)

+Prerequisite: Avionics III

+This course builds on the skills learned in the first three courses.
+Students will learn to set up and operating equipment as well as troubleshoot digital circuits.
+They will also learn to work with microprocessors as they relate to avionics.
+Communication employability skills will also be reinforced in this course.

+CTE Advanced Studies in Technology (3) S

+Prerequisite: Two technical credits in Technology, one being a completer course

+The Advanced Studies course must augment the content of the Technology completer course.
+Students work under the guidance of a teacher with expertise in the specific Technology area in collaboration with community members, business representatives, and other school-based personnel.
+The four parts of the course include writing a research paper, producing a product, developing a portfolio, and delivering a presentation.

+Engineering Technology I (3) S (ETech)

+Engineering Technology I - Honors (4) S

+Prerequisite: Recommended Introduction to Trade and Industrial Education or Robotics I